 But what really makes this pool so legendary is its view: an overflow seawater pool blasted into seaside bedrock with a panoramic view out over the glamorous south of France Mediterranean.

 Just as it’s an unwritten rule of a house party that everyone will end up in the kitchen, it’s guaranteed that guests at a hotel resort will spend most of their time around the swimming pool—even if there’s a fine beach and warm stretch of ocean to swim in right nearby.
 And that's especially true when the pool is dripping with scenery.

 Yet these days it’s not enough to simply have a rectangular hole of water in the ground surrounded by a few palms and deck chairs.
-Swimming pools are more spectacular than ever, and they not only have to look incredible (Eden-Roc’s vintage pool was redesigned in sleek infinity-edge style in 1992); they have to have great views too.
+Swimming pools are more spectacular than ever, and they not only have to look incredible (Eden-Roc’s vintage pool was redesigned in sleek infinity-edge style); they have to have great views too.

 "It’s like an icon, a magnet for the guests," says international spa designer Sylvia Sepielli of the gorgeous ocean-side spillover pool at Pangkor Laut Resort in Malaysia, which she created as part of the hotel’s Spa Village.
 With the pool’s jade-green color matching the ocean beyond, and its calm surface drizzled with frangipani and bougainvillea leaves, Pangkor Laut has elevated pool design to the status of high art.
 Which might help explain why, according to Sepielli, many of its guests don't even bother to swim in it.